voucherifyio/sdk-php-openapi-based/docs/Api/ProductCollectionsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$limit = 56; // int | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+$limit = 56; // int | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items.
 $page = 56; // int | Which page of results to return.
+The lowest value is 1.
-$order = new \OpenAPI\Client\Model\ParameterOrder(); // ParameterOrder | Sorts the results using one of the filtering options, where the dash `-` preceding a sorting option means sorting in a descending order.
+$order = new \OpenAPI\Client\Model\ParameterOrder(); // ParameterOrder | Sorts the results using one of the filtering options, where the dash - preceding a sorting option means sorting in a descending order.

 try {
     $result = $apiInstance->listProductCollections($limit, $page, $order);